 So what type of brushes are available?
 There are several different types of brushes on the market, and they all perform different jobs.
 To pick the right brushes for golden retrievers, you need to understand what each type of brush does.
 So here is a quick run-down of the most common brush types and what they are designed to do.

 A slicker brush’s primary purpose is to remove loose hair, debris, mats, and tangles.
 And it’s handy for dogs with thick or curly coats like the Golden retriever.

 Slicker brushes typically have fine, tightly packed wire bristles that are angled to prevent damage to your dog’s skin.
-They are perfect for keeping your golden’s coat in good condition as the tightly fitted bristles stimulate your dog’s skin and coat and distribute the oil through your dog’s fur.
+They are perfect for keeping a golden retriever in good condition as the tightly fitted bristles stimulate your dog’s skin and coat and distribute the oil through your dog’s fur.

 Bristle brushes are great and are suitable for most coat types.
 With different densities and lengths of bristles, they are suitable for most dogs.

 For a golden retriever with a longer coat, look for a brush that has longer bristles more widely spaced apart.
 Whereas for wiry or more coarse coats, opt for a brush that has shorter, stiffer bristles more closely spaced.
 These brushes are for the topcoat only.
 They will remove dirt and loose hair and keep the fur looking shiny by stimulating the skin and natural oils, but they won’t penetrate the dense undercoat.

-The best brushes for golden retrievers with medium to long hair or woolly coats are wire-pin brushes available with or without rubber-tipped ends.
+The best brushes for a golden retriever with medium to long hair or woolly coats are wire-pin brushes available with or without rubber-tipped ends.

 Although they look a little like slicker brushes, the pins are much longer and wider-spaced apart.
 The pins can either be bare or have rubber tips to make them more comfortable for your dog.
 They are designed to groom your dog’s topcoat and are good at removing dirt and debris.
 Wire-pin brushes allow you to groom your golden retriever without damaging their fur.
 However, they are not the most useful brushes for removing loose hair.